Neio/MonoGame2D/README.md

 MonoGame2D
 ==========

-2D Framework based on MonoGame
+2D Framework based on MonoGame/XNA

-Since MonoGame is still in development, MonoGame2D will stop for a period
+I will use XNA to continue this project.